adamnew123456/wgcheck/README.md

-- `ip` (via `iproute2`) and `wg` (via `wireguard-tools`). `wgcheck` works by creating a network namespace that contains only the Wireguard interface, to avoid accidental leakage and force all service check connections to go over Wireguard (https://www.wireguard.com/netns/ explains the concept well).
-  `wgcheck` has to create the Wireguard interface, create the namespace and move the interface into it, and configure the default route to use that interface.
+- `ip` (via `iproute2`) and `wg` (via `wireguard-tools`). `wgcheck` works by creating a network namespace that contains only the Wireguard interface, to avoid accidental leakage and force the service check to go over Wireguard (https://www.wireguard.com/netns/ explains the concept well). `wgcheck` creates a network namespace and the Wireguard interface, and configures the interface and routing within the namespace.

 - A service check tool. `wgcheck` itself does not know how to check whether a service is up.
 It delegates this to an external tool.